top of page

 Croatia more recently issued really nice covers, though, with Lumen putting these out in 2017.

-For me The Subtle Knife is particularly effective.
-One small detail I really like on Northern Lights is how the aurora is forming roof shapes at the top of some of its 'sheets'.
+I like these a lot and for me The Subtle Knife is particularly effective.
+One small detail I really like on Northern Lights too is how the aurora is forming roof shapes at the top of some of its 'sheets' though it's a shame that detailing is somewhat buried uner the byline.

 Serbia